 Beyond Champagne: The 23 Sparkling Wines of France

 A great bottle of bubbly makes life feel just a bit more amazing.
 It happens when those tiny bubbles hit your tongue.
-In that moment, you realize all the little things that bother you, donât matter.
-You find yourself relaxing and appreciating everything you a little bit more.
-As it happens, there are 23 French bubbly regions including Champagne.
-It has been recently noted, that Limoux in the Languedoc-Roussillon may in fact be truly the first French bubbly region.
+In that moment, you realize all the little things that bother you donât matter.
+You find yourself relaxing and appreciating everything just a little bit more.
+As it happens, there are 23 French bubbly regions, including Champagne.
+It has been recently noted that Limoux in the Languedoc-Roussillon may, in fact, be truly the first French bubbly region.

 Sparkling Wines of France Map